 What are some of the reasons why a prior authorization may not be approved?

-- You did not give your insurance company, doctor, and pharmacist enough time to complete the needed steps.
+- You did not give your insurance company, provider, and pharmacist enough time to complete the needed steps.

 - Your insurance denied your prior authorization claim.

-- Your doctor’s office forgot to contact your insurance company.
+- Your provider's office forgot to contact your insurance company.

-Our pharmacy is happy to provide Pre-exposure prophylaxis (or PrEP) after meeting with a doctor.
+Our pharmacy is happy to provide Pre-exposure prophylaxis (or PrEP) after meeting with a health care provider.

 If you have insurance and are prescribed Truvada, you can use this voucher to help cover some of your co-payment.